PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 branch-changed broad suite passes `1463 passed in 25.65s`.
 No child execution, guard, graph traversal, dependency, or TensorFlow import path was added.

+The two default-policy QKV tuples are now retained as `_terminal_qkv_attention_results` and `_post_sinet_qkv_attention_results`.
+The existing late policy tuple and its complete summary with net tensor pruning remain unchanged; the two new tuples have no consumers.

+The focused QKV/adj-flags gate passes `371 passed in 19.64s`, and the branch-changed broad suite passes `1464 passed in 25.62s`.
+A test-only call extractor was made tolerant of non-call lowerer statements after the retained assignment exposed that stale assumption.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the raw QKV attention cluster results immediately after the captured adj-flags dictionaries.
-All QKV policy forms and callback ordering must remain fixed.
+The next characterized unit should audit the raw split/conv/concat bridge result after `_terminal_qkv_attention_results`.
+All three QKV result forms and the late summary must remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.